 2. Think Local

-4. Talk to Your Counselor
+4. Get Scholarship Tips From Your Counselor

 5. Tell a Compelling Story